 - Fleetside: This is the ‘standard’ pickup bed style at GM, Dodge and most import brands.
 The exterior of the bed is flat while the wheel well arches are contained within the bed.
 These are available in short- and long-box versions, the latter offering significantly more cargo-carrying capacity.

 - Styleside: Similar in design to fleetside, styleside is the name Ford applies to the regular ‘flat-sided’ bed on their pickup trucks.
+The primary difference between fleetside and styleside pickups is simply the manufacturer.
 While many people refer to standard Ford pickup boxes as fleetside, at Raybuck, we use the official terminology to help you identify the right replacement panels for your Ford truck.

-- Stepside: The Stepside bed option was offered for generations on various GM and Dodge models, though neither GM nor Dodge offers this body style with their most recent models.
+- Stepside: The Stepside truck bed option was offered for generations on various Chevy models.
+The term stepside is also used to describe other models by GMC, Dodge and other pick up truck manufacturers.
 With this pickup bed configuration, the wheel well arches are outside of the bed, leaving a perfectly rectangular space inside the box for cargo.

 - Flareside: Once again Ford chooses to use their own pickup bed terminology when it comes to their version of the Stepside.
 Ford highlights the ‘flared’ nature of the option boxes they offered on their late-model pickups.
-The exterior wheel well arches were complemented with small steps front and back.
+On the Flareside body style, the exterior wheel well arches were complemented with small steps front and back.
 Current F-150 and Super Duty models do not have this configuration.